Dynamic effective mass of granular media and the attenuation of structure-borne sound: Effective Macroscopic Properties

 Because at least some of the effective mass is borne by the side walls of the cavity, we may estimate the effective viscosity of the granular medium based on the high-frequency tail of the data, such as in Figures \ref{F_a_m} and \ref{repro}.
 According to Model II, the high frequency tail of $\tilde{M}(\omega)$ should be proportional to $\omega^{-1/2}$, as in Eq. \rf{hfluid}, when the viscous skin depth is small: $\delta(\omega) \ll a$.
 Roughly speaking, this is seen in the data plotted in Figure \ref{viscosity}.
+(The data fit better to $f^{-1/2}$ than to $f^{-1}$ although not overwhelmingly so.)
 Taking into account the prefactors, we conclude that the granular medium has an effective acoustic viscosity $\eta_{\rm eff} = [3 - 10] \times 10^4$ Poise.
 This value of $\eta_{eff}$ implies a value of the viscous skin depth $\delta(10 kHz) \approx 3 mm$ which is both small compared to the cup radius and large compared to the grain diameters thus satisfying two of the underlying assumptions in Eq. \rf{hfluid}.
 This value is just an order of magnitude estimate as the fluctuations around the $f^{-1/2}$ behavior are quite large and Model II is, of course, an oversimplification and an overestimation of the effects of the sides of the cavities.
+It is clear that, while the data exhibit features of both Model I and II, neither model captures the whole story.
 Nonetheless, if our estimate of the macroscopic viscosity is approximately correct that would imply that the crossover from $M_2 \propto \omega^{-1/2}$ to $M_2 \propto \omega^{-1}$ [i. e.
-Eq. \rf{hflim2}] occurs in the frequency range $[2-8] \times 10^6$ Hz.
+Eq. \rf{hflim2}] occurs in the frequency range $[2-8] \times 10^6$ (Hz).
 This crossover happens when the macroscopic viscous skin depth approximately equals the inter-particle separation, $\delta = b$, as discussed in connection with Figure \ref{one_D_contact}.
 If this crossover happens at all, it would seem to be well outside our experimentally accessible measurement range.

-In a similar vein, we may conceptualize the effective elastic constants as $\tilde{K}(\omega) = K_o -i\omega \eta$ from which we deduce that a crossover from elastic-dominated to viscous-dominated behavior occurs at a frequency $\omega_{e-v} \sim K_o/\eta$ which is approximately 15 kHz for the granular systems we have studied.
+In a similar vein, we may conceptualize the effective elastic constants as $\tilde{K}(\omega) = K_o -i\omega \eta$ from which we deduce that a crossover from elastic-dominated to viscous-dominated behavior occurs at a frequency $\omega_{e-v} \sim K_o/\eta$ which is approximately 15 (kHz) for the granular systems we have studied.
 We may very well be seeing this crossover at the higher end of our frequency range in Figure \ref{viscosity}.

 To summarize this subsection we have found some evidence that there is a an effective macroscopic viscosity in the sense of Eq. \rf{hfluid} being approximately correct.
 This, in turn, suggests that we should not see behavior implied by Eq. \rf{hflim2} unless the frequency is much higher than we are investigating; we don't see that behavior, much less that suggested by Eq. \rf{hflim3}.
 Even at our highest frequencies the granular system is undergoing collective oscillation, albeit a complicated one: It is {\it not} the case, even at our highest frequency, that only those grains in contact with the walls are contributing to $\tilde{M}(\omega)$.